 A mint was established, along with a stadium and amphitheater.
-The massive city wall built in A.D.
-180 sought to protect it, but like most great cities, it swelled and fell many times.
-In the 5th century, Trier was under Frankish rule and becoming increasingly Catholic.
-This was foiled by the Vikings who conquored the city and destroyed many of the churches and abbey, ending this period of history.
+The massive city wall built in AD 180 sought to protect it, but like most great cities, it fell and was rebuilt many times.
+In the 5th century, Trier was under Frankish rule and becoming increasingly Catholic; when the Vikings conquered the city in 882 and destroyed many of the churches and abbey, this period in history came to an end.

 Main Market of Trier

 The Main Market (Hauptmarkt), the city's main square, is located in the historic Old Town, designated a "Center of Antiquity."
 Here you'll find picturesque half-timbered houses, the city church, the cathedral, a medieval fountain and the Jewish quarter of Trier (Judenviertel).
 Look for the red house which dates back to 1684 and features inscriptions stating that Trier is 1,300 years older than Rome.
 A centerpiece is the Market Fountain from 1595, which depicts St. Peter surrounded by the four cardinal virtues of good city government—Justice, Strength, Temperance, and Wisdom—as well as monsters and, oddly, monkeys.
 Take note of the replica of the original stone cross that dates back to 958 and is now in the City Museum.